 Mould removal is costly, so prevention is best.

 The only way to stop this for good is to have some form of insulation to the exterior of the house.
-This can be our own external insulation, for solid walls without a cavity, or a spray applied exterior wall coating, also available via this website.
+This can be external insulation, for solid walls without a cavity, or a spray applied exterior wall coating.

 If your house has mould on the walls, you need to take action sooner rather than later.

 Initially, increase the ventilation around where the mould is occurring, and consider renting a dehumidifier, to get rid of some of the moisture internally.

 Bear in mind having damp is almost solely attributed to having exterior walls in poor condition.